galaxyproject/training-material/topics/genome-annotation/tutorials/amr-gene-detection/tutorial.md

 > > <solution-title></solution-title>
 > >
 > > 1.
 [Methicillin resistant PBP2](https://card.mcmaster.ca/ontology/37589)
 > > 2.
 The strain we use is a Methicillin(multi) resistant Staphylococcus aureus.
-As `mecA` has a perfect resistome mach with *S. aureus*, and the AMR Gene Family is methicillin resistant PBP2, we expect to see mecA in MRSA.
+As `mecA` has a perfect resistome match with *S. aureus*, and the AMR Gene Family is methicillin resistant PBP2, we expect to see mecA in MRSA.
 > > 3.
 No, these are completely unrelated.
 Unfortunately this is a **very** common issue in bioinformatics.
 Everyone builds their own numbering system for entries in their database (usually calling them 'accessions'), and then someone else needs to build a service to link these databases.
 > >
 > {: .solution}